REACHING OUT TO OUR COMMUNITYSister Parish in Peru

 View pictures from our previous parish missions to Peru!

-Mission 2017 Vitamin Campaign (May 14 – June 4): Our Missioners traveling to Peru in July will again be carrying prenatal and children’s vitamins for the parish medical clinics at Santa Ana and in the Pastoral Zone.
+Vitamin Drive: Our Missioners traveling to Peru will again be carrying children’s vitamins for the parish medical clinics at Santa Ana and in the Pastoral Zone.
 The children of the “squatter towns” suffer greatly from the developmental effects of poor nutrition.
 Children’s vitamins are expensive and hard to obtain in Peru.
+Fr Tony requested that we bring “gummies” for the very young children.
+Our goal is to carry 500lbs / 72,000 gummies with us.
+Less than $9 provides about 320 gummy vitamins.
+Donations of any amount would be appreciated.
+Envelopes can be found on the bulletin board on your right as you leave church.
+Thank You!

-HNPToday Article about the St Francis Sister Parish Ministry: See tab at left for link to March 29th HNPToday article titled Virginia Parishioners Prepare for 10th Journey to Peru.
+HNP Today Articles about the St Francis Sister Parish Ministry: See tab at left for link to March 29, 2017 HNP Today article titled Virginia Parishioners Prepare for 10th Journey to Peru and August 30, 2017 article titled Virginia Parishioners Visit Peru on Mission Trip

 Purpose of Sister Parish Ministry